Playdays: Wednesday – The Dot Stop (1988–1992) / The Roundabout Stop (1992–1997)

-The non-speaking Dot, played by Rebecca Higgins, had fun with music or numbers and counting.
-Later there were three Dots: 'The Dot who plays the violin' (Eithne Hannigan), 'The Dot who plays the drums' (Liz Kitchen) and 'The Dot you can count on' (Dyanne White).
+The non-speaking Dot, played by Rebecca Higgins, had fun with music or numbers.
+Later, there were three Dots: "The Dot who plays the violin" (Eithne Hannigan), "The Dot who plays the drums" (Liz Kitchen) and "The Dot you can count on" (Dyanne White).
 Sometimes, a puppet called Dash would appear and squirm its way through holes in the set.
 It had a song: "Not number one, not number two, not number three or four, not number five, not number six, only one Dash can do tricks!"
 Another pair of puppet friends were Professor Mopp and his blue dog Morgan.
-The Violinist and Counting Dots had a sidekick called Mr Domino (Peter Gunn, Stephen Cannon).
+The Violinist and Counting Dots had a sidekick called Mr Domino (played by Peter Gunn, and later by Stephen Cannon).
 The Dot who plays the drums was accompanied by Domino the Musical Monkey.